Unkkis/Ruokalista_app/README.md

 # Ruokalista_app

-App made with Spring Boot, front with Thymeleaf.
+App made with Spring Boot, front with Thymeleaf and touch of Bootstrap.
 Live version in ruokalista.unkkis.fi